Rajesh Kushwaha

 Rajesh Kushwaha alias Rajesh Kumar is an Indian politician and a former member of Bihar Legislative Assembly.
 He was elected to the lower house of Bihar legislature as a candidate of Rashtriya Janata Dal (RJD) in 2015.
 In 2020, the RJD chose Santosh Kushwaha, replacing him, as party candidate for the Kesaria Assembly constituency.
-Hence, he constested the Bihar Assembly elections of 2020 as an independent candidate, losing to Shalini Mishra of Janata Dal (United).
+Hence, he contested the Bihar Assembly elections of 2020 as an independent candidate, losing to Shalini Mishra of Janata Dal (United).
+He is contesting the 2024 general election from Purvi Champaran as an alliance candidate of the Vikassheel Insaan Party.